Announcing SOAR 2025 Classes!

 Kate Larson

 A working wheel or e-spinner, extra bobbins, lazy kate, handcards, and tape measure.
 Knitters: we will be knitting swatches, so bring at least three needle sizes that correspond to the gauge yarn you typically spin.
 Bringing additional sizes or an interchangeable set is recommended.
 If you are not a knitter, no problem!
-Contact Kate prior to class to discuss: [email protected]Optional supplies:
+Contact Kate prior to class to discuss: [email protected]

 N/A